Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.2.0 =
+* Changed container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
+[Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).
+* Fixed custom CSS within template previews.
+* Fixed tab reordering after tab renaming.

 = 1.1.3 =
 * Updated device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/25/device-previews/).